iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/privacy/index.md

 #### PGP
 - Key available at: [https://profincognito.me/.well-known/pgp.txt](https://profincognito.me/.well-known/pgp.txt)
-- Sensitive reports should be sent with PGP.
-Message content is encrypted in transit to the listed key, but transport metadata and mail-provider logs may still exist outside this site's control.
+- The published key is available for encrypting sensitive material where appropriate.
+Use the disclosure channels on the [contact page]({{< relref "/contact/index.md" >}}); publishing a key does not provide an email or direct-messaging channel.

 ### 5.2 Security Reports
 For security-related communications:
-- Submit via [GitHub Security Advisory](https://github.com/iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/security/advisories/new) for public issues
+- Submit via [GitHub Security Advisory](https://github.com/iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/security/advisories/new) for private vulnerability reports about this project
-- Use PGP for sensitive reports
+- For anonymous tips, use the Hush Line option on the contact page.
+Keep sensitive details out of public issues and 𝕏 mentions.

 ## 6. External Links